Headings

 ## Build lists

 In Presenter and Rehearsal mode, you may want list items to appear one by one.
-To achieve this with Deckset, use the `build-lists: true` command.
+To achieve this with Deckset, use the following command:

 Please note that this only affects Presenter (and Rehearsal) mode.